Silicon Beach Bomo Orientation Guide | Introduction To The Bay Area Conurbation | Return to Home Page

 The Central Gardens are a key N-S access route with walking and cycling routes.

-potential 'digital hub' to the main travel hub (the Travel Interchange) is at Lansdowne, which
+The closest potential 'digital hub' to the main travel hub (the Travel Interchange) is at Lansdowne,

-is perhaps a 10 min walk away SW, down Holdenhurst Rd.
-Lansdowne or The Lansdowne, as it's also
+which is perhaps a 10 min walk away SW, down Holdenhurst Rd.
+Lansdowne or The Lansdowne, as it's

-known, being the site of the local FE college (It just calls itself The College) and some university
+also known, being the site of the local FE college (It just calls itself The College) and some

-outbuildings, has led to various youth-oriented pubs, clubs and restaurants flourishing in Holdenhurst
+university outbuildings, has led to various youth-oriented pubs, clubs and restaurants flourishing

-Rd and the top stretch of Old Christchurch Rd.
-After WW2, a planner argued that The Lansdowne would
+in Holdenhurst Rd and the top stretch of Old Christchurch Rd.
+After WW2, a planner argued that

-and cyclists struggle with vehicle dominance'.)
-And there are almost no parking facilities in the
+puts it: 'Pedestrians and cyclists struggle with vehicle dominance'.)
+And there are almost no parking

 Nevertheless, there are plans for a 'transformation' of the neighbourhood as a 'Creative Business Quarter'.
 The plan has been branded C:SIDE which is unexplained, perhaps because it is such a dire pun (like seaside but with a C instead, presumably as it is walking distance from there to the sea, or at least the Eastcliff clifftop; the C is presumbably for Creative).
 The college and uni presence here would normally be a development asset, but none of the uni outbuildings are facilities for IT/computing students, and the College abandoned its high-end computing courses a decade ago to save money.
 The transformation plan nonetheless aims to promote the digital creative sector there, with the College relocating, freeing up almost the entire SE corner of the roundabout for development.
 The CSide plan is to transform the busy roundabout into 'Lansdowne Circus' as "the heart of the creative business quarter ... an exciting public square with landmark public art, seating, stunning lighting and space for festivals, outdoor performances and exhibitions."
 (The small print notes the vehicular traffic will still buzz through on 3 sides, with one route closed off to vehicles.)
 Construction is scheduled to begin in 2018 at the earliest.